Reywas999/Lower_Respiratory_Tract_Infection_Mortality/README.md

 Analyzing the effect time following a lower respiratory tract infection (LRTi) has on mortality.\

 __________________________________________________________________________________________________
-See "LRTi_Paper.docx" for a full description of methods and conclusions.
+See "LRTi_Paper.docx" for a full description of methods and conclusions.\
+DATA was sourced from a school project.
+These data reflect real patient data, but are fabricated.
 __________________________________________________________________________________________________

 ### Methods